ddoberne/statcast_highlight_tool/README.md

                             daily = False, ascending = False, max_duration = 20)
 ```

+This query, for example, would generate a highlight reel consisting of the highest WPA events that were positive for the San Francisco Giants.
 The return value for this function will be the name of the video file created, which defaults to ```compilation.mp4```.

 Parameters are described here:
 * ```start_date``` and ```end_date```: The start and end dates of the search.